-HARRY McGEE Political Staff Up to 20,000 individuals, com-Up to 20,000 individuals, com-panies and organisations may declare on an online register of lobbying announced by Minis-ter for Public Expenditure and Reform Brendan Howlin.
-The register, established un-der the recently enacted Regula-tion of Lobbying Act, will show who has lobbied; the issues in-volved: the beneficiary of the who has lobbled; the issues in-volved; the beneficiary of the lobbying; its intended result and the public officials or politi-cians lobbied.
+Up to 20,000 individuals, companies and organisations may declare on an online register of lobbying announced by Minis-ter for Public Expenditure and Reform Brendan Howlin.

+The register, established under the recently enacted Regulation of Lobbying Act, will show who has lobbied; the issues involved; the beneficiary of the lobbying; its intended result and the public officials or politi-cians lobbied.

-Mr Howlin, who has long campaigned on this subject, said: "The secrecy which has characterised some of the lobbying in the past has been problematic."
-Details of the online register, betails of the online register, lobbying.ie, were announced by Mr Howlin, Mr Justice Dan-iel O'Keeffe, chairman of the Standards in Public Office Commission (Sipo), and the new head of lobbying regulation, Sherry Perreault.
+Mr Howlin, who has long campaigned on this subject, said: "The secrecy which has characterised some of the lobbying in the past has been prob-

+Details of the online register, Details of the online register, lobbying.ie, were announced by Mr Howlin, Mr Justice Daniel O'Keeffe, chairman of the Standards in Public Office Commission (Sipo), and the new head of lobbying regulation, Sherry Perreault.